Yephess Charitable Trust

 Overview

 YEPHESS CHARITABLE TRUST is a private grant-making trust established in 1996 by trust deed.
 Based in North London near the Stamford Hill area, the trust supports religious and educational charities and institutions primarily within Great Britain.
 With an annual income of approximately £126,000 and expenditure of around £88,600 (2024), the trust operates as a family foundation making grants at the trustees' discretion.
 The trust is consistently compliant with Charity Commission reporting requirements, filing annual returns and accounts on time.
-The location in N15 (Stamford Hill area) and focus on religious and educational institutions suggests the trust primarily supports Orthodox Jewish organizations and educational establishments, though this operates through private trustee decisions rather than open grant applications.
+The location in N15 (Stamford Hill area) and focus on religious and educational institutions suggests the trust primarily supports Orthodox Jewish organisations and educational establishments, though this operates through private trustee decisions rather than open grant applications.

 Funding Priorities